Frequently Asked Questions

 Q. When will I find out the results of my grant application?

 A. There are several steps involved with approving an application for funding.
 First, your application will be read by the Task Force on Church Planting.
 You may be contacted by the grant readers if any clarification or additional documents are needed.
 Grants approved for funding by the Task Force then must be referred to the Executive Council of the Episcopal Church for final approval.
-Executive Council meets approximately three months after each grant deadline, and you will be notified of their decision soon after.
+Executive Council meets approximately two months after each grant deadline, and you will be notified of their decision soon after.

 A. Though there is certainly no “formula” for the perfect grant application, here’s an idea of what the grant readers are looking for:

-Meets the description of a New Episcopal Community as defined in the Application Guide – There are many wonderful ministries out there that are worthy of funding!
+1. That your proposal meets the description of a New Episcopal Community as defined in the Application Guide – There are many wonderful ministries out there that are worthy of funding!
 Our task is specifically to fund New Episcopal Communities.

 Q. What is required of all ministries receiving NEC funding?